 What are the other Names for this Condition?
 (Also known as/Synonyms)

-- An Angiomatosis is a benign condition, wherein there is a growth of small blood vessels (capillaries) involving multiple tissue types (soft tissues), organs, muscles, and bones.
-They are known to appear, spread across a large section of the body
+- An angiomatosis is a benign condition, wherein there is a growth of small blood vessels (or capillaries) involving multiple tissue types, organs, muscles, and bones.
+They are known to appear or spread across a large section of the body

-What are the Risk Factors for Angiomatosis?
+What are the Risk Factors for Angiomatosis of Breast?
 (Predisposing Factors)

 It is important to note that having a risk factor does not mean that one will get the condition.
 A risk factor increases ones chances of getting a condition compared to an individual without the risk factors.
 Some risk factors are more important than others.

 Also, not having a risk factor does not mean that an individual will not get the condition.
 It is always important to discuss the effect of risk factors with your healthcare provider.